Table of Contents

 How long does visiting Kek Lok Si and Penang Hill take?

 After my session of gluttony, I caught the cable car back down Penang Hill.
 The queue to board it was way worse on the way down and I had to wait for 20 minutes to get on a train.
-You can actually pay more for fast track tickets but that seemed excessive.
-I couldn’t be bothered to take photos on the way down, I just wanted to get there.
+You can pay more for fast-track tickets but that seemed excessive.

 From the bottom of Penang Hill, you can catch the 203 or 204 Kek Lok Si bus back to George Town for 2 MYR or call a Grab for 11 MYR if you want to save an hour.